Hazlegrove School A GSG School

 Broadly non-selective.
 All hopefuls are invited for a trial day at which reading/spelling ages and mathematical ability are assessed, plus any need for additional learning support identified.

 To a panoply of greater and lesser public schools at 13+; the majority in south west England.
 Between 40 and 50 per cent to the Sherborne schools, Bryanston, King's College, Taunton and of course around half to its own senior school, Kings Bruton) but national notables such as Winchester, Eton, Marlborough and Millfield too.
 The array of awards year after year impresses - 32 gained by 27 pupils in 2016.
 A recent parent was delighted by the head’s efforts in researching a school where Hazlegrove pupils do not usually go.
 Former pupils include Peter Wilson (Olympic gold medallist in shooting), Maddie Hinch (GB hockey goalie), sculptor Will Newton and author Tobias Jones.

-A long drive through glorious parkland – we narrowly avoided cows and 4x4s en route – leads to a fine example of eighteenth century domestic architecture, enhanced by formal gardens.
-Less sightly parts of what is undoubtedly a well resourced and purposeful school are mostly hidden away, but facilities and space abound: super indoor pool, two Astros, tennis courts and acres of pitches satisfy the most sporty.
+A long drive through glorious parkland – we narrowly avoided cows and 4x4s en route – leads to a fine example of 18th century domestic architecture, enhanced by formal gardens.
+Less sightly parts of what is undoubtedly a well-resourced and purposeful school are mostly hidden away, but facilities and space abound: super indoor pool, two Astros, tennis courts and acres of pitches satisfy the most sporty.
 Recent additions include new girls' changing rooms and upgrades to swimming pool including new viewing area and additional entrance.
 Pigs and chickens enthusiastically looked after by pupils, and there’s no ducking their eventual fate either.
-Full use appears to be made of this bucolic setting (faintly marred by the services visible on the A303), recently enhanced by the planting of a five acre Jubilee Wood in 2012.
+Full use appears to be made of this bucolic setting (faintly marred by the services visible on the A303), recently enhanced by the planting of a five acre Jubilee Wood.